top of page

 Barefoot Fusion (14CE) Prerequisites : Barefoot Bar Basics and Barefoot Press & Stretch Ashiatsu meets Thai-style stretching.
 Learn a new sequence that combines gliding techniques and range of motion exercises to elongate the tissues and create a new sense of openness.
 Receiver is undressed and draped with a sheet.
 Oil/cream is used.

-We have FIVE ashiatsu "level one" courses that are suitable for beginners (and beyond) and can be taken in any order at any time ...
+The following Ashiatsu CE classes can be taken in any order at any time ...

 Seated Ashiatsu START HERE IF ... you want to use your feet to massage on the table but aren't ready for the bars just yet.
 This course will teach you how to sit on a stool at the head of the massage table and use cream or oil to perform an upper body barefoot massage sequence for prone and supine positions.
 To offer this service you'll need to be able to sit on a tall stool at the head of your massage table with a wall behind you for leverage and support.